MaxBittker/weird-websites-fall-2020/mobile-creativity.md

 This course is a dialog between exploring existing tools, and developing our own.

 Students will collaboratively research a wide range of mobile creative tools, analyzing their design and sharing through making.
-We will compare these tools to their big-screen predecessors, reflecting on what and who they enable.
+We will compare these tools to their big-screen predecessors, reflecting on who and what they enable.

 50% of class time will be directing these findings towards the design and implementation of new tools.

-Students will develop a variety of creative interfaces, using javascript, html, and css.
+Students will develop a variety of phone-based creative interfaces, such as musical instruments, experimental text editors, meme-makers, and digital fashion creators.

-Introductory familiarity with these technologies is required, but we will build skills in rich interaction, mobile-first design, and effective prototyping.
+Introductory familiarity with javascript, html, and css is required, but we will build skills in rich interaction, mobile-first design, and effective prototyping.

 # How will the course be structured?
 How many weeks?

-14 weeks.
+14 weeks -
-I want to be flexible and responsive to the students, but over that time we will conduct comprehensive research of the landscape of mobile existing creative tools, develop theory and principles about this space, and apply those principles towards a set of functional and sharable prototypes.
-Students can expect to strengthen core skill-sets in UX design and rich interface implementation.
+I want to be flexible and responsive to the students regarding the pace and format, but in that time we will build a body of research on the landscape of mobile existing creative tools, develop theory and principles about this space, and apply those principles towards a set of functional and shareable prototypes.
+Students can expect to strengthen core skill-sets in UX design and rich multimedia interface implementation.

 # Who will teach it?

 Me, Max Bittker!
 I'm an artist and engineer working with computational media.
 My work has been featured in the NYT and played by millions of people.
-I also bring years of industry experience building user experiences at startups and Google.
-I'm inspired by the potential for technology to be humane, playful, and liberatory, but critical perspectives and democratization of how it's produced are necessary to get there.
+I also bring years of industry experience building experimental user experiences at startups and Google.
+I'm inspired by the potential for technology to be humane, playful, and liberatory, but critical perspectives and democratization of production are necessary to get from here to there.here

 # Is this for Graduate (ITP), Undergraduate (IMA) or both?